Today I am going to be talking about how to find luxury home buyers that want to work with you!

 Find out who are good luxury listing lenders.
 Most luxury homes will not quality for FHA financing (the current max is $625,500 for high cost areas of the country and lower in less expensive markets).
 You need to know about how to get jumbo loans or how to show available funds for cash sales.

-3. Have luxury listings
+3. Have million dollar listings

 Okay, this is the easiest one by far.
 As you may already know, most listings generate 2 buyer sales on average.
 That means for every luxury listing you are carrying, you can expect to close 2 buyer sides.